 Clinical trials support this use in women aged 20–40 whose ovarian function was not greatly impaired and who had no other hormone imbalances.

 To prevent premenstrual symptoms

 A few studies support this use in women aged 20–40 whose ovarian function was not greatly impaired and who had no other hormone imbalances.

 A few clinical trials support this use for breast pain associated with menstruation.

-There is no evidence to support this claim.
 One study that evaluated chasteberry in combination with St. John’s wort did not find it effective for menopausal symptoms.
-Because chasteberry contains sex hormones like progesterone, it is not known whether it would be a safe alternative to hormone replacement therapy.

 - You are taking drugs that are substrates of Cytochrome P450 enzymes CYP2C19 and CYP3A4: Chasteberry may increase the risk of side effects of these drugs.